Patrick J. Loehrer: Career

 Along with Lawrence Einhorn, Kenneth Pennington, Rafat Ansari, Prasad Mantravadi, and William B. Fisher, in 1984, he co-founded the Hoosier Oncology Group.

 In 2002, he became Director of the Division of Hematology/Oncology at Indiana University School of Medicine.

-Loehrer was director of the Indiana University Melvin and Bren Simon Comprehensive Cancer Center from 2010-2021.
+Loehrer was director of the Indiana University Melvin and Bren Simon Comprehensive Cancer Center from 2010 to 2021.
 He succeeded Steve Williams who was the founding director of the NCI designated center at the time of its designation in 1999.
 As Director, Loehrer worked to build the NCI designated cancer center, ultimately leading to NCI designation as a Comprehensive Cancer Center in 2019.
 He was director until January 2021 when he was succeeded by Kelvin Lee.
 Loehrer is a member of the Experimental and Developmental Therapeutics Program at the IU Simon Comprehensive Cancer Center.

 He founded the Academic Model Providing Access to Healthcare (AMPATH)-Oncology Program, a partnership of North American institutions with Moi University and Moi Teaching and Referral Hospital in Kenya.

 More recently, he has hosted the Oncology, Etc., an American Society of Clinical Oncology podcast, with David Johnson.